Alexander Orlov (Soviet defector): Posted to Austria and Czechoslovakia

 In Moscow, he successfully again asked for a foreign assignment, as he wanted his sick daughter to be treated by Dr. Karl Noorden in Vienna.
 With his wife and daughter, he arrived in Vienna in May 1933 (as Nikolaev) and settled in Hinterbrühl only 30 km from the capital.
 After three months, he went to Prague, changed his Soviet passport for the American one, and left for Geneva.
-Nikolsky's group, which operated against the French Deuxième Bureau, included Aleksandr Korotkov, a young Illegal Rezident (spy without official cover); Korotkov's wife, Maria Korotkova; and a courier, Arnold Finkelberg.
+Nikolsky's group, which operated against the French Deuxième Bureau, included Aleksandr Korotkov, a young illegal rezident (spy without official cover); Korotkov's wife, Maria Korotkova; and a courier, Arnold Finkelberg.

-Their operation, codenamed EXPRESS, was unsuccessful, and in May 1934, he joined his family in Vienna and was ordered to go to Copenhagen to serve as assistant to rezidents Theodore Maly (Paris) and Ignace Reiss (Copenhagen).
+Their operation, codenamed EXPRESS, was unsuccessful, and in May 1934, he joined his family in Vienna and was ordered to go to Copenhagen to serve as assistant to resident spies Theodore Maly (Paris) and Ignace Reiss (Copenhagen).

 Posted to United Kingdom

-In June 1935, under the name William Goldin, he himself became a rezident in London.
+In June 1935, under the name William Goldin, he himself became a rezident (resident spy) in London.
 His cover in London, as Goldin, was as a director of an American refrigerator company.
 Despite Orlov's later claims, he had nothing to do with recruitment of Kim Philby or any other member of the Cambridge Five and deserted his post in October 1935, coming back to Moscow.
 Here he was dismissed from the Foreign Service and put into the lowly position of a deputy chief of the Transport Department (TO) of the NKVD, the successor secret service organization to the OGPU.